31December99/Unit3Dup/README.md

 2. Install the required dependencies using PIP.
 3. Config address and port for qbittorrent webui
 4. Set the configuration .env file
-5. Run the script with botITT.py
+5. Run the script with python start.py

 ## Configuration